-- Type of College: A senior liberal arts college in The City University of New York, founded in 1968 and offering more than 50 undergraduate majors and programs; over 40 graduate degree programs; 17 advanced certificates; and 11 doctoral programs in conjunction with the CUNY Graduate Center.
+- Type of College: A senior liberal arts college in The City University of New York, founded in 1968 and offering 51 undergraduate majors and programs; 46 graduate degree programs; 17 graduate certificates; and 11 doctoral programs in conjunction with the CUNY Graduate Center.

 - Location: 37-acre campus in the northwest Bronx, across from the Jerome Park Reservoir and centered along a major educational corridor with five neighboring public schools.

 - Enrollment: (Spring 2015): 10,517 undergraduate students and 2,089 graduate students, for a total of 12,606 students.

 - Undergraduate Profile: (Spring 2015): Gender: 68% female / 32% male.
 Age: Under 25: 55% / Over 25: 45%.